zacharydwyer/cis298Inclass1/README.md

-# Assignment 1 - Your First Application and Introduction to Git
+# InClass 1 - Your First Application and Introduction to Git

 ## Author